MustafaYasin/pml/README.md

 ### Data Collection

-Unfortunately not all of the Classes were Part of the YOLOv5 model, so we collected new Images for the new classes from the [Open Images Dataset V6](https://storage.googleapis.com/openimages/web/index.html).
+Unfortunately not all of the Classes were Part of the YOLOv5 model, so we collected new labeled Images for the new classes from the [Open Images Dataset V6](https://storage.googleapis.com/openimages/web/index.html).
+To be able to use them wen convertet the labels with this [OIDv4_ToolKit](https://github.com/EscVM/OIDv4_ToolKit).

 ### Training